Offshore Code Comparison

 • In Phase IV, the wind turbine was installed on a floating spar buoy in deep water (320 m).

-Task 30 OC4 will continue the work begun in Task 23.
-The focus will be on comparing codes for offshore wind turbine structures over a three-year period (2010 through 2012).
-The operating agent organizations (managers) of the work will be the National Renewable Energy Laboratory in the United States and the Fraunhofer Institute for Wind Energy and Energy System Technology (IWES) in Germany.
-There will be two work packages (1.5 years each): jacket foundations and floating semisubmersible foundations.
-An experts meeting will be sponsored in 2011.
-Each work package and the experts meeting of verification data sets will result in final reports.
+Task 30 OC4 continues the work begun in Task 23.
+Over an additional four-year period (2010 through 2013).
+The operating agent organizations (managers) of the work are the National Renewable Energy Laboratory in the United States and the Fraunhofer Institute for Wind Energy and Energy System Technology IWES in Germany.
+There are two work packages (1.5 years each): focused on jacket support structure and floating semisubmersible, respectively.
+An experts meeting was held in 2012.
+Each work package and the experts meeting of verification data sets result in final reports.